JazzMaster/LazGFX/README.md

 Theres one possible glitch:

-		2d ops may be using "forced software surfaces"
-			-if not using fullscreen rendering/drawing
+		2d SDL ops may be using "forced software surfaces" -if not using fullscreen rendering/drawing
 			-if using SDL1 vs SDL2 on newer hardware